Speak hotel.

 Three personalities.
 One platform.

-Every new conversation starts by picking an agent — a specialised AI personality with its own focus and system instruction.
+Every new conversation starts by picking an agent — a specialised AI personality with its own focus and its own briefing.
 The Pickup Analyst dives into booking dynamics.
 The Forecast Advisor reads the next 60 days with event context.
 The Pricing Expert thinks in ADR / RevPAR / rate-volume tradeoffs.
-The agents share the same toolkit and the same data; what differs is the lens and the prompt.
+The agents share the same toolkit and the same data; what differs is the lens.

 Language follows the user — chosen per-account.
 The agent's persona is consistent across conversations.